nicholasjorge/transactions/README.md

 You can change the application.yml files for other specific ports or based on your environment using command line arguments -Dserver.port=XXXX on starting, with the desired port.

+Also, Swagger2 UI is available for both microservices, at the following endpoint: /swagger-ui.html

 ####Microservice 1 (transaction-service)
 - POST localhost:8100/api/transactions, with the content in this JSON structure to create a transaction: